 DAWSON MCALLISTER'S ANSWER:

 Dawson: She was bound and determined to kill herself no matter what you did or didn’t do.
 15 to 20% of suicides are going to happen no matter what.
 She strikes me as one of those.
 Does that help you emotionally?
 I don’t know.
-I know it can take up to 5 years to get over a loved one dying, but if that loved one dies by suicide then you can take that times 2.
+I know it can take up to 5 years to get over a loved one dying, but if that loved one dies by suicide then you can take those times 2.
 That means in some way or another it could be 7 or 8 more years before you are completely over it.

 Ashley: Yes, sir.
 I named my youngest daughter after her.
 When I first had her, I couldn’t even say her name.
 It was tough, but she’s the one who brings the smile to my face and keeps me going.